Title: The Origin of Spirit Mediums

 The anime Gyakuten Saiban (Ace Attorney) is right in the middle of a never-before-seen trial about spirit channeling at the moment.
 When I made the game, they often asked me: "How did you came up with such a strange trial!?"
 It's been a while, so I thought I might talk a bit about that.

-By the way, I also made a game Ghost Trick, with "the power of the deceased" as its theme (Sugomori also made the music for this game), so a lot of people think I like the occult or the spiritual... but I am actually very bad with scary stories.
+By the way, I also made a game Ghost Trick, with "the power of the deceased" as its theme (Sugimori also made the music for this game), so a lot of people think I have a fondness for the occult or the spiritual... but I am actually very bad with scary stories.

 Anyway.
 Before I talk about the Spirit Channeling Trial, I need to explain why a spirit medium appears in Gyakuten Saiban in the first place.
 Actually, when I first plotted the story, there was not even a sign of any spirit mediums there...